Quick test interpretation

 Increased | |

-Physiologic | ↓ feed intake (horses); postprandial; spontaneous gallbladder contraction |
+Physiologic | ↓ feed intake (horses, mild); postprandial (gall bladder contraction); spontaneous gallbladder contraction during fast in species with a gallbladder (not equidaae) |

-↓ Clearance from portal circulation | Hepatic insufficiency, portosystemic shunts (congenital/acquired) |
+↓ Clearance from portal circulation | Hepatic insufficiency or failure, portosystemic shunts (congenital/acquired) |

-↓ Excretion | Cholestasis: obstructive or functional |
+↓ Excretion | Cholestasis: Obstructive or functional |

 Decreased | |